 Details of any further reductions we are prepared to allow and the reasons why.
 The notice should include details of:

-* any disclosures that have been made * the size of the reductions for disclosure
+any disclosures that have been made

+the size of the reductions for disclosure

 Details of the action the business must take to correct the breaches and the underlying failings and weaknesses that led to the breaches.
 This must explain what action is now needed by the business in order to become compliant with each of the Regulations, and the timescale for becoming compliant.
 This should be as detailed as possible because the Compliance Officer who conducts the next Compliance Visit will use this as a reference point to establish if the breaches have been corrected.